Object Left in Your Body After Surgery? Our Attorneys Can Help.

 Georgia Doctors Failing to Take Care of the Patient

-Every surgical center and surgical team should have a system of checks in place to ensure no tools or instruments are left behind inside of a patient after surgery.
-If a provider fails to require a system of checks be performed after every procedure or if a provider fails to follow the system after a specific procedure, then the provider breached the provider’s duty to care for the patient by failing to make sure no equipment was left behind inside of the patient.
+Every surgical center and surgical team should have a system of checks in place to ensure no tools or instruments are left behind inside a patient after surgery.
+If a provider fails to require a system of checks to be performed after every procedure or if a provider fails to follow the system after a specific procedure, then the provider breached the provider’s duty to care for the patient by failing to make sure no equipment was left behind inside of the patient.
 Failing to follow the standard of care a reasonable healthcare provider would follow under the same set of circumstances is negligence.

-Harm Caused by Foreign Object
+Harm Caused by Foreign Objects From Surgery

 - The object causes pain or other complication to the patient and the object is found during testing to diagnose the cause of the patient’s current issue.